SODA CREEK SWEET CORN

 THE KAUFMANS

-OUR FAMILY PURCHASED DUNLEVY RANCH IN 1962.
+A FAMILY VENTURE AT DUNLEVY RANCH SINCE 1962.

-In the late 1970’s corn came back to Soda Creek.
-It was introduced into our crop plantings for silage and made a significant addition to our cattle feed.
-If we can grow feed corn, why not grow some sweet corn?
-Since 1982 we have invited people to come and visit the ranch and pick Soda Creek Sweet Corn at a 15-acre U-Pick patch.
-Some families have been visiting us for the past thirty years, spanning three generations of corn lovers!
+In the late 1970’s, corn was introduced at Dunlevy Ranch to enhance the silage mixture that’s fed to the cattle during the winter months.
+Corn thrived in the Soda Creek Valley and the Kaufmans thought, “If we can grow feed corn, why not grow some sweet corn?”
+Since 1982 they have invited people to visit the ranch and pick Soda Creek Sweet Corn in a 15-acre U-Pick patch.
+Some families have been visiting for the past thirty years, spanning multiple generations of corn lovers!
 Getting out into a field, in all its glory (weeds, dirt, scratchy leaves), eating raw corn from the plant, and composting your husks is promoted at the U-Pick.
-Our philosophy is to share this abundance in a experiential way with our Cariboo neighbours and passersby; customers tell us Thank You as they’re leaving and have encouraged us to always continue the U-Pick.
+The Kaufman’s philosophy is to share this abundance in a experiential way with their Cariboo neighbours and travelers alike.

 THE HISTORY OF